 - Level 1 elective

 - This unit engages with the joy and power of the written word.
 Investigating several aspects of writing practice, it aims to develop craft and narrative technique.
 Students work throughout the semester to plan and then write one or more pieces of creative work (fiction, creative non-fiction, poetry or script).
 The use of a range of creative techniques and strategies is explored through the discussion in lectures and tutorials of a selection of creative texts, as well as in reference to the students' own writing through a series of creative exercises across the unit.
 Students are encouraged to read widely as a further important tool to develop their creative writing skills.
 Please note that this unit does not deal with journalism or standard non-fiction.

-- Students are able to (1) read independently to interpret and critique major creative works; (2) craft, revise and edit a completed literary work; (3) produce, recognise and value creative and original forms of thought and expression; (4) express ideas concisely and clearly in both oral and written formats; (5) contribute thoughtfully and constructively to workshop discussion; (6) develop the ability to apply a range of reading strategies important in theory and culture; and (7) develop the ability to read and distinguish major literary techniques and their effects.
+- Students are able to (1) critique major creative works; (2) craft a completed literary work; (3) produce creative, original forms of thought and expression; (4) express ideas concisely and clearly in both oral and written formats; (5) apply a range of reading strategies important in theory and culture; and (6) demonstrate an understanding of major literary techniques and their effects.

-- Indicative assessments in this unit are as follows: (1) tutorial and workshop participation; (2) creative folio; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) tutorial participation; (2) analysis and folio planning; and (3) creative folio.
 Further information is available in the unit outline.